Your Furbnow Privacy Settings

 Heat Pump: Heat pump installation costs can vary based on factors such as the type of heat pump, the complexity of the installation, and whether any additional components or modifications are needed.
 Ground source heat pumps, for example, may require excavation for the ground loop installation, which can increase installation costs.

-Boiler: Boiler installation costs typically include labor, piping, and other necessary components.
+Boiler: Boiler installation costs typically include labour, piping, and other necessary components.
 The complexity of the installation and the type of boiler (e.g., gas, oil, or combi boiler) can influence installation costs.

 Operating Costs and Savings: